vbanai/ML-Technics-in-Retail/README.md

 connections and relations among the data including:<br/>
 <br/>

-- Sales and revenue analysis:
+- Sales and revenue analysis:<br/>
  Describing the transactions by geographical distribution, by invoice amount and volume, by annual <br/>
  distribution and detecting loyal customers<br/>